department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 **If your dependent is a child who’s between 18 and 23 years old and attending school full time,** you’ll also need to submit a Request for Approval of School Attendance (VA Form 21-674) with your application. <br>
 [Download VA Form 21-674](https://www.vba.va.gov/pubs/forms/VBA-21-674-ARE.pdf).

-### To file a claim for additional disability compensation for a dependent parent
+### To file a claim for additional VA disability compensation for a dependent parent

 You’ll need to fill out and submit a Statement of Dependency of Parent(s) (VA Form 21P-509) by mail or fax. <br>
 [Download VA Form 21P-509](https://www.vba.va.gov/pubs/forms/VBA-21P-509-ARE.pdf).